Skip to content

 Components of a gas fireplace

-Modern gas fireplaces such as Luxuria model or Altitude x 42 are marvels of modern comfort, but they can seem a bit mysterious at first.
+Modern gas fireplaces such as Luxuria model or Altitude x 42 and this model from Empire are marvels of modern comfort, but they can seem a bit mysterious at first.

 The main parts you'll encounter are the firebox, where the magic happens, and the gas valve, which controls the fuel flow.
 You'll also find the pilot light, a small flame that stays lit to ignite the main burner.